tholok97/imt2291-web-technology/lab20180109_2/README.md

-The goal is to create a layout that looks something like [this](reference-form.png).
+The goal is to create a layout that looks something like [this](reference-form.png) using HTML Grid.